 Two ongoing long term projects already being overseen by the Research Committee are:

 • A biographical dictionary of important figures in the history of French Australian relations, the ‘French-Australian Dictionary of Biography’

 • A compendium of French diplomatic representatives in Australia since 1842 (based on pioneering work by Ivan Barko), and of Australian diplomatic representatives in France.

-For inquiries concerning ISFAR research activities, please contact Colin Nettelbeck by
+For inquiries concerning ISFAR research activities, please contact the Chair, Colin Nettelbeck, by